Skip to Content

-All Swiss companies are required to have at least one board member or Nominee Director who is a resident of Switzerland.
+Swiss corporate law mandates that all Swiss companies (both AG and GmbH) must have at least one board member or director with sole signatory power who is a resident of Switzerland.

-We will appoint a qualified and experienced representative for your company.
+We will appoint a qualified and experienced representative for your company to ensure this legal requirement is met.

 swiss-incorporated-advantages